garbles/concave/README.md

 lens.user.account.use({});

 /**
- * Render _only_ when the account.email changes.
+ * Render _only_ when the account.name changes.
  */
-lens.user.account.use(["email"]);
+lens.user.account.use(["name"]);

 /**
+ * Render _only_ when the account.name or account.email changes.
+ */
+lens.user.account.use(["name", "email"]);

+/**
- * Render _only_ when the user.account.email changes.
+ * Render _only_ when the user.account.name changes.
 Note this is different than
  * the above as it is the lens for the entire User and not just the Account.
  */
-lens.user.use({ account: ["email"] });
+lens.user.use({ account: ["name"] });
 ```

-:warning: For arrays, using 4 or 5 will assume that you mean to trigger a render when the length of the array changes.
-Additionally, when specifying properties on an array, it is assumed that you mean to target all of the members of the array. :warning:
+:warning: **For arrays, when defining "should update" as an array of keys or an object (4 or 5 above), the library assumes that you also mean to trigger a render when the length of the array changes.
+Additionally, when specifying properties on an array, it is assumed that you mean to target all of the members of the array.
+You therefore do not need to traverse the keys of the array (the indices) and instead you define keys of the individual members.** :warning:

 For example,